 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2019 V8 Supercars Championship was won by Scott McLaughlin for the second straight season.
-He broke Craig Lowndes’ record for the most wins in a Supercars championship.
+Scott McLaughlin is the back-to-back defending champion.
+He broke Craig Lowndes’ record for the most wins in a Supercars championship last year.
+Ford